ProgrammerSteve/reactNativeSearchBar/README.md

 # Smoothie Search React Native App
 * The purpose of the app is to use throttling when typing on the searchbar and pulling up relevant data with api calls
 * You will need a supabase database with environment variables set up in an .env file for the app to work
+* You will also need to make a supabase function to help with querying.
+The code snippet is found within the README file.

 ### Will Look like the following:
 :::